 A great UK shop is Peace with the Wild for all your ethical make up needs.

 If there’s one thing that I would call essential for your next trip, and everyday life, it’s a Lifestraw.
 I’ve had mine for just over a year and wouldn’t leave home without it.
 You can drink water from anywhere with it’s super safe filter and never need to buy bottled water again saving the environment and cash.
-If you haven’t got one buy it here.

 Because we all love turtles.
 This great little straw is collapsible and comes with a cleaner and key ring carry case.
 Have a look on the Last Straw site here.

-No clothes year
+How to avoid eating plastic – No clothes year

 We know the fast fashion industry is terrible for the environment but did you know many clothes are also full of micro plastics that pollute the water systems everywhere you wash them.
 The best way to avoid this is to pay attention to what materials you are buying.
 Bamboo clothes are fantastic for hot weather and totally harmless to the environment.
 Or cut out waste by sticking to the clothes you already have, read here why I decided not to buy any clothes for a whole year.

-This is an issue I feel strongly about so Lost Wanders has teemed up with Teespring to create a range of eco friendly travel tops.
+Lost Wanders has teemed up with Teespring to create a range of eco friendly travel tops.
 Have a look here at the online shop.

 Eating is one of the hardest times to try to avoid plastic when travelling.
 Grabbing something from a supermarket can often result in single use as can eating any sort of fast food.
 A lot of the big chains and smaller shops around the world are catching on to the fact that the world doesn’t need any more litter, and so are creating biodegradable options.
 You can even take your own re-usable container.
 An easy way to help is just to be a bit more discerning about where you shop and, more importantly what you buy.
 By supporting shops that have chosen the environment over ease, and making our concerns known with places that don’t, we can all help reduce single use.